purduehackers/events/README.md

-# Purdue Hackers RSVP Service
+# 🗓 Purdue Hackers Events

-A simple service for RSVPing to Purdue Hackers events.
+A website where you can check out all Purdue Hackers events & RSVP for upcoming events.

+🛠 Built with Next.js, Tailwind, & TypeScript.

 ## How it works
 Organizers add event details to an Airtable base.
 All upcoming events are displayed on the homepage.

-Every time a new event is added to Airtable, a page is automatically generated for that event, filling in the name, date/time, and description, along with a link to add it to your calendar and an email form.
-An email is automatically sent to everyone who RSVPed a day before the event.
+Every time a new event is added to Airtable, a page is automatically generated for that event with all the data filled in, in addition to an email form that you can fill out to RSVP for the event.
+At 12pm the day before each event, an email is automatically sent to everyone who RSVPed reminding them of the event.

-This is still a work-in-progress!
-I'm using it as an opportunity to learn how to use Tailwind & familiarize myself a little bit with TypeScript.